studio-b12/goat/docs/book/src/goatfile/requests/body.md

 ## Explanation

-Define HTTP headers sent with the request in the [HTTP conform header representation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#headers).
+Define the data to be transmitted with the request.

-If you want to use the parameter braces (`{{`, `}}`) without substitution, you can escape them using a backslash.
+If you want to use the template parameter braces (`{{`, `}}`) without substitution, you can escape them using a backslash.

 Example:
 ````toml